Ad Code

 Drinking Beer

 In fact, Aussies have their own list of local brands they consider authentic Australian beer.
-This goes to show their love for beer and also the standards.
+This shows their love for beer and their standards.

 Since numerous studies have shown that wine has health benefits, many wonder if their beer bottle contains more than alcohol and empty calories.